Shared EDI Export Concepts

 Click on the Validate button to check and preview and click on the Update button to save your changes.

-1. Configure CSV/Excel as above
+1. Configure CSV/Excel settings as described above

-2. Configure XML/Json/Text/Other as above
+2. Configure XML/JSON/TEXT settings as described above

 Invoice Export Rules

+Important: Ensure the Account or Job Code you link to is correct.
+Data will be sent to these codes in your accounting package.
 If you need help using Xero, or MYOB there are plenty of online articles, videos etc.

-EDI Export - Advanced Helper Functions
+Advanced Helper Functions

 Replace Lookup